nolash/go-vise/README.md

 - `state`: Holds the bytecode buffer, error states and navigation states.
 - `vm`: Defines instructions, and applies transformations according to the instructions.
 - `lang`: Validation and specification of language context.
+- `logging`: Logging interface and build tags for loglevels.

 ### Template rendering